 The secret is out – Nicaragua really is the hidden gem of Central America.
 Bursting full of history, rainbow colored buildings, unreal beaches (and cheap surfing lessons), jungle excursions and islands that rival the rest of the Caribbean, this new ILP country is a spot to see before it gets too touristy.

-Come get a spot, ASAP — This country will open up Spring 2018 and spots will go fast, so come fill out an application.
+Come get a spot, ASAP — come fill out an application.

 Never thought about really experiencing Nicaragua?
 You’re not alone … this country really is Central America’s best kept secret.
 You’ve got all the dense jungles, white sand beaches, plus adventures upon adventures but without the price tag of more touristy countries.
 It’s perfect.
 Just looking at a couple highlights and it’s official — Nicaragua, we’re in love: